Valerie Smith (academic): Early life and education

-Valerie Smith was born on February 19, 1956, and raised in Brooklyn, New York.
-Her father, W. Reeves Smith, was a professor of biology at Long Island University, and her mother, Josephine Smith, a public school teacher; both moved from Charleston, South Carolina to New York.
-She has said of her time in Brooklyn: "I grew up in a family that really valued knowledge, but also, growing up in Brooklyn, I grew up in an environment where I enjoyed the cultural riches of an urban environment.”
+Valerie Smith was born in Manhattan, New York and grew up in Brooklyn with her parents and two younger siblings.
+Her father, W. Reeves Smith, was a biology professor at Long Island University, and her mother, Josephine Smith, was a public school teacher.
+Both parents hailed from Charleston, South Carolina and moved to New York looking for greater opportunities.
+"That example of openness to adventure inspired me and gave me a willingness to take chances," Smith said in a 2017 New York Times interview.
+Smith has also talked about the influence her upbringing has had on her life: "I grew up in a family that really valued knowledge, but also, growing up in Brooklyn, I grew up in an environment where I enjoyed the cultural riches of an urban environment."

-She attended Midwood High School in Brooklyn.
-At the age of 15, she enrolled at Bates College where she majored in English literature and graduated Phi Beta Kappa, cum laude in 1975.
-She described her experience at the college as "nurturing" and studied abroad in England at Oxford University.
-She completed her graduate work at the University of Virginia, eventually earning M.A. and Ph.D. degrees.
+Smith attended Midwood High School in Brooklyn.
+At age 15, she enrolled at Bates College, where she majored in English literature and graduated Phi Beta Kappa, cum laude in 1975.
+She describes her experience at Bates as "nurturing."
+During her time there, she studied abroad in England at Oxford University, which she describes as one of the most meaningful experiences of her life. "... it turned me into a traveler.
+It gave me a high degree of confidence in my ability to adjust to completely different cultures."
+Smith completed her graduate work at the University of Virginia, where she earned her M.A. and Ph.D. degrees.

 Early academic career

-She began teaching at Princeton University in 1980 where she held appointments in the departments of English and African-American studies.
-After teaching for nine years at Princeton, Smith went to the University of California, Los Angeles, where she was appointed a professor in the English department.
-Smith along with Emory Elliott, Margaret Doody, and Sandra Gilbert all resigned from Princeton in 1989.
-The reports suggest that the four were unhappy with the leniency shown to Thomas McFarland after he was accused of sexual misconduct.
-McFarland was initially put on a one-year suspension, but eventually took early retirement after these resignations and threats of student boycotts.
-She moved to University of California, Los Angeles that year and was appointed in the English department.
-While at the University of California, Los Angeles, she served as the Chair of the Interdepartmental Program in African-American Studies and co-director of Cultural Studies in the African Diaspora Project until 2000.
+Smith began her teaching career at Princeton University in 1980, holding appointments in English and African-American Studies.
+In 1989, Smith joined the faculty at the University of California, Los Angeles, as a tenured associate professor of English; she was promoted to full professor in 1994.
+During her time at UCLA, she served as vice chair for Graduate Studies in the English department, chair of the Interdepartmental Program in African American Studies and co-director of the Cultural Studies in the African Diaspora Project.